lawl2/design-user-experience-for-agricultural-machinery/README.md

 # Design an UX for farm tractor

+The project was a tema project proposed by [Xilab](https://www.xilab.unimore.it/) in collaboration with [New Holland Agriculture](https://agriculture.newholland.com/it-it/europe)
 This team project aims to simulate and design an interface for agricultural machinery

 ## Context studies